soemo/tippspiel/README.md

 # Tippspiel / guessing game

-A betting game for the European Football Championship and the Football World Cup
+A private betting game for the European Football Championship and the Football World Cup